Bergm: Bayesian Exponential Random Graphs in R: Bayesian parameter estimation

 Step 1 of the algorithm consists in generating $\bftheta'$ from some proposal distribution within each iteration. \pkg{Bergm} uses a block-update sampler with normal proposal to simultaneously update of the parameter values in the MCMC chain:

 Typically, tuning the parameter $\bfSigma_{\epsilon}$ of the proposal distribution $\epsilon$ from which $\bftheta'$ is drawn represents the crucial part of the algorithm since a poor tuning of the proposal parameter $\bfSigma_{\epsilon}$ can slow down the chain's mixing rate and therefore the algorithm can take a very long time to converge to the stationary posterior density.
+By default $\bfSigma_{\epsilon}$ is set to a diagonal matrix with every diagonal entry equal to $0.0025$.